 Q: Do you only offer on-site school based services?

 A: Yes, we provide school-based services throughout California.
-All of our services are offered at the convenient on-site location of the school rather than offered virtually via phone or video.
-We find that offering our services on-site and in person are far more effective in meeting the needs for school based services.
+Before the pandemic a grand majority of our services were offered at the convenient on-site location of the school but now we are pleased to also offer virtual services via phone or video.

 Q: How do school-based services differ from a traditional office session?